 Fun has officially entered the realm of work.
-More and more businesses are harnessing the powers of fun at work to increase employee engagement, productivity, job satisfaction and much more.
+More and more businesses are harnessing the power of fun at work to increase employee engagement, productivity, job satisfaction and much more.

 In the first article of this series, we identified the many business benefits of creating fun at work.
 We also explored 9 simple ways to engage employees based on the first 3 Core Drives of the Octalysis Framework: Meaning, Accomplishment and Empowerment of Creativity.